mu-editor/mu/README.rst

     $ git clone https://github.com/mu-editor/mu.git

+The instructions below assume that you're working within a Python virtual environment (aka "venv").
+Versions of Python

-For this to work you'll need to have Qt5 and Python 3 installed.
+For this to work you'll need to have Qt5 and at least Python 3.4 installed.

 * On Debian based systems this is covered by installing: python3-pyqt5, python3-pyqt5.qsci and python3-pyqt5.qtserialport.